vatpac-technology/sops/docs/enroute/brisbane/GAH.md

 !!! phraseology
     **ARL:** "RXA6417, amended tracking and STAR clearance available"
     **RXA6417:** "RXA6417, go ahead"
-    **ARL:** "RXA6417, recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180"
+    **ARL:** "RXA6417, recleared direct BOREE for the BOREE5A arrival, runway 34L, maintain F180"
-    **RXA6417:** "Recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180, RXA6417"
+    **RXA6417:** "Recleared direct BOREE for the BOREE5A arrival, runway 34L, maintain F180, RXA6417"

 #### Sequencing
-Sequencing arrivals from the north/east into YSSY is a joint responsibility of the subsectors of ARL.
+Sequencing arrivals from the north into YSSY is a joint responsibility of the subsectors of GAH.
 Initial sequencing actions for aircraft from the north should be performed by ARL, with fine tuning and any holding required issued by CNK.

-Aircraft from the north/east shall be assigned **runway 16L/34R** during PROPS.
+Aircraft from the north shall be assigned **runway 16L/34R** during PROPS.
 However, some situations may warrant the use of the main runway (16R/34L), such as heavy aircraft operationally requiring the longer runway or large volumes of traffic requiring the use of both runways to minimise delay.
 In this case, coordination must be conducted with Melbourne Centre or Sydney Flow (if operating) to ensure that the sequence is built in an efficient and orderly way.

 !!! phraseology
     <span class="hotline">**ARL** -> **BIK**</span>: "North of Sydney, CPA21, with your concurrence will be assigned runway 34L due operational requirement"